pret/pokered/README.md

 New areas
 ====
 - Celadon University is just north of Celadon.
+	- This area also contains a Tradebacks NPC to let you get trade evolutions.
+	- There are also some trainers here you can battle infinitely for EXP and money.
 - Citrine City is a new island city that can be accessed in the postgame.
 - Underwater Tunnel connects Route 25 and Route 10.
 - Cinnabar Volcano is a new area that houses Moltres, allowing it to be obtained before Victory Road.

 QoL Enhancements
 ====
-- All 199 (current) Pokemon can be obtained without the use of trading or glitches.
+- All 204 (current) Pokemon can be obtained without the use of trading or glitches.
+	- This includes Mew!
 - Fast text has no frame delay between text scrolling, doubling the scroll speed.
 It's also been made the default option, so you don't need to go into the Options menu for it.
 - Trainer DVs are perfect-15s.
 - The protagonist is referred to in a gender neutral manner.